MicrosoftDocs/power-pages-docs/power-pages-docs/getting-started/add-comments-to-pages.md

 The comment thread appears as **Resolved**.
 To reopen select **Reopen thread**.
 To delete the comment thread, select **Delete thread**.

-## Tag someone in the comments
+## Tag someone in a comment

-Tag makers in the comments by using @ followed by their name.
+Tag makers in a comment by using @ followed by their name.

 If you tag a maker that doesn't have access to your app, you'll be prompted to grant the maker site edit permission.